NEUdeep/Best_common_script/README.md

 # Best_common_script
-best_common_script for image and video
+best_common_script for image and video in deep learning

 ### Motivation